OsvaldoJRamos/elevator-system-design/README.md

 # Elevator System Design

-A thread-safe elevator control system in .NET, built as a coding challenge.
+A thread-safe elevator control system in .NET.

 The system models a single elevator serving floors 1 to 10: it accepts pickup requests (floor + direction) and destination requests from any number of concurrent callers, schedules them with a